 Always take with you some emergency food such as a sandwich, cake or bananas — something that provides energy and can raise sugar levels, and some money too to get you out of trouble.

 Prepare your drinks bottles at home before you set off.
 There’s nothing worse than having to rush around moments before your sportive trying to find a tap or a water barrel.
 Work out how long your event is and what you will need per hour to get you round.
-If you aren’t sure, go to page 14 where you will find all you need to know about nutrition before, during and after your event.
+If you aren’t sure, go to our guides where you will find all you need to know about nutrition before, during and after your event.

 Do your paperwork